marigold-dev/batcher/README.md

 Once we now the clearing price we will know how many can be matched (some partially) and those will receive pro-rata execution of their orders.
 For those that bid outside of the clearing price they will receive their deposits back when they claim.

+> A Google [Sheet](https://docs.google.com/spreadsheets/d/1tWIQEVi2COW3UOH7BPbcNrqe77SsPqZVFqN7nfLe6mc/edit?usp=sharing) with these calculations in is available.
+>
 ## Claiming

 After clearing, users can claim their 'results', whether that be their original deposits, a partially matched order result or a fully filled order for the opposing token.